 Get your traditional New Year cookies, like love letters, here.
 Or buy pussy willow, red-paper decorations or baskets of mandarins for good luck.
-If you're married and want to join in an age-old tradition, get some hong bao -- small red envelopes -- to give to those who are young and single.
+If you're married and want to join in an age-old tradition, get some hong bao – small red envelopes – to give to those who are young and single.
 Don't forget to slip in some dollar notes in the Hong bao before you give it away...

 Chingay features hundreds of performers from all over the world.
-For 2001, the parade took place on February 10, with a preview-cum-rehearsal the day before.
-The procession wound its way from City Hall to Suntec City in the heart of the civic district.
+Parades usually have a preview-cum-rehearsal the day before.
+The procession usually winds its way from City Hall to Suntec City in the heart of the civic district.
 Besides featuring traditional Chinese dragon and lion dances and acrobatics, Chingay has become a showcase of Singapore's multiracial and international character.

-In past years, renowned performing troupes have hailed from Australia, Japan, Taiwan, Indonesia and Korea.
+In past years, renowned performing troupes have hailed from Australia, Japan, Taiwan, Indonesia, and Korea.
 Another traditional staple of Chingay is the spectacular floats, which use everything from the most delicate orchids to the latest computer technology.
-Chingay is truly when Chinese New Year in Singapore becomes an all-out, multi-national party.
+Chingay is truly when the Chinese New Year in Singapore becomes an all-out, multi-national party.
 Don't miss it!